-When we got out the airport, our guide was just there.
+When we got out of the airport, our guide was just there.
 In his hand is a paper with our names.
 You know the feeling when you see some familiar thing, such as your name, at a strange place.
-We were transferred to hotel to leave luggage, and then treated a typical Cambodia style BBQ.
-It is the first time I saw such special BBQ.
+We were transferred to the hotel to leave luggage and then treated a typical Cambodia style BBQ.
+It is the first time I saw such a special BBQ.
 The special dinner drove the travel fatigue from us.

 After it, we returned to the hotel and got the chance to view it carefully.
 It’s named Angkor Tara (Tara means star).
 I liked this hotel because of the lotus flowers which were used for decoration.

 As a 4-star hotel, it matches the standard.
-I had a not-bad sleep at the first night out of China.
+I had a not-bad sleep on the first night out of China.

 Day 2: Angkor Thom & Angkor Wat

 Before visiting them, I always thought that Angkor Wat was a part of Angkor Thom.
 It was wrong.
-After you see, you will know.
-We hadn’t chance to see the sun rise.
-In the early morning, it was cloudy; when the cloud gone, the sun was already very high.
+After you see it, you will know.
+We hadn’t the chance to see the sunrise.
+In the early morning, it was cloudy; when the cloud is gone, the sun was already very high.
 We visited the Angkor Thom in the sunny morning.

 The South Gate of Angkor Thom:

 It was too hot to be outside at noon!
-After lunch, we were sent back to hotel to have a short break before go to the Angkor Wat.
-When we left hotel for Angkor Wat, the sky started getting cloud as well, much cooler and more comfortable than morning.
-We also missed the Sun set, but witness a heavy shower with thunder and lighting in the old temple.
-It is worth much more time to listen the rapid changeable history in the rapid changeable nature.
+After lunch, we were sent back to the hotel to have a short break before going to the Angkor Wat.
+When we left the hotel for Angkor Wat, the sky started getting cloud as well, much cooler and more comfortable than morning.
+We also missed the sunset, but witness a heavy shower with thunder and lighting in the old temple.
+It is worth much more time to listen to the rapid changeable history in the rapid changeable nature.

-We tried a find a Chinese restaurant, but failed.
+We tried a find a Chinese restaurant but failed.
 Everywhere are café bars western restaurants, so we could only do Rome as Rome does, and finally chose Pizza.
-It is said that Angelina Jolie had been to that restaurant, when she was in Siem Reap for Tomb Raider.
+It is said that Angelina Jolie had been to that restaurant when she was in Siem Reap for Tomb Raider.
 The dinner was not as expensive as we thought.
-It was a great comfort!
+It was great comfort!

 Pub Street and the restaurant where we had dinner:

-After the dinner, we headed to the busy well-lit night market.
+After dinner, we headed to the busy well-lit night market.
 There are countless shops!
-Shopping is always irresistible to woman.
-Though we were from China, which produces best silk in the world, we bought several silk scarfs.
+Shopping is always irresistible to women.
+Though we were from China, which produces the best silk in the world, we bought several silk scarfs.
 And they seemed not true silk.

 Day 3: Cambodia Villages - Tonle Sap Lake - Saigon

-Yesterday is a historical day; today is daily day.
+Yesterday is a historical day; today is a daily day.

 We visited the Khmer Village after breakfast, by Oxcart.
-This is a common village in Cambodia, with rough earth road, wooden houses over dirty river.
+This is a common village in Cambodia, with rough earth roads, wooden houses over a dirty river.
 However, most people are with happy faces.

 When we returned the car and headed to Tonle Sap Lake, we talked about the problem of the poor and rich with our guide.
 The guide told us in Cambodia, most rich people are Cambodian Chinese and officials.
-Most Cambodian Chinese are business man, they do work very hard, so they are rich; official are also very rich, but nobody knows why.
+Most Cambodian Chinese are businessmen, they do work very hard, so they are rich; officials are also very rich, but nobody knows why.
 We truly understood that!

 Our last stop in Siem Reap is a handicraft factory.
 It is a shopping place, but not a boring place.
 It is also a good way to learn about this country and the people.

-After lunch and a short break, we headed to airport and said goodbye to Cambodia.
+After lunch and a short break, we headed to the airport and said goodbye to Cambodia.

 By the way, Angkor Airport is small but beautiful.
 Its owner is a Frenchman and he rented this place as an airport for 90 years.
 In Cambodia, there are many things with French owners, including the restaurants where we had today’s lunch.
 Our guide told us about that.